Contributing to the IXmaps database anonymously

 - Double click on IXmapsClient.app to launch

-IXmapsClient for macOS is not signed with an Apple Developer ID and macOS [Gatekeeper](https://support.apple.com/HT202491) security settings will not allow it to be started.
+IXmapsClient for macOS is not signed with an Apple Developer ID and macOS Gatekeeper security settings will not allow it to be started.
 To bypass Gatekeeper one time for IXmapsClient, control-click or right-click on the IXmapsClient.app icon and choose Open from the context menu.
-Click the Open button to run launch the IXmapsClient.app application.

 IXmapsClient needs to be executed in a terminal with administrator's privileges.
 For this reason, make sure to use an Administrator user account instead of a Standard user account when running IXmapsClient.
-When double clicking IXmapsClient.app, a new terminal window will be opened asking for the administrator's password; enter your admin password to proceed.
+When double clicking IXmapsClient.app, a new terminal window will be opened asking for the administrator's password; you may need to enter your admin password to proceed.
 The IXmapsClient interface should appear in your browser, or use your browser to go to http://localhost:2040/.Removing IXmapsClient

-- Download the IXmapsClient installer IXmapsClient.1.0.6.linux.tar.gz
+- Download the IXmapsClient installer IXmapsClient.1.1.1.linux.tar.gz

-- Run start.sh to launch
+- Run ./start.sh in the terminal to launch the application

 Delete the IXmapsClient folder.
 In a Linux terminal window, navigate to the directory where IXmapsClient resides, then you run the following command: rm -r IXmapsClient This will completely remove the IXmapsClient from your computer.